Encapsulation in PHP

 protected

-These modifiers control data access.
+These modifiers handle data access.

 Simple Encapsulation Example in PHP